-Verifying the CD-ROM cables are correctly connected
+How to verify CD-ROM cables are correctly connected

 Opening the computer

-Finally, some computers use a small third cable to interface the CD-ROM with the sound card.
-If the audio for your CD audio CDs is not working properly verify that this cable is not disconnected from the back of the CD-ROM.
+Finally, some computers may have a third cable to interface the CD-ROM with the sound card.
+If the audio for your audio CDs (compact disc) is not working correctly, verify this cable connects to the CD-ROM and sound card.

-If you recently installed any new disk drives such as a new hard drive verify that the jumpers are properly set on the back of the CD-ROM.
-Having the jumpers set improperly to master or slave can cause the CD-ROM to not work.
-If the drive does not list the master and slave jumper settings on the back of the drive remove the drive and get the jumper settings off of the sticker on top of the disc drive.
+If you recently installed any new disk drives, such as a new hard drive, verify that the jumpers are correctly set on the back of the CD-ROM.
+Having the jumpers set improperly to primary or secondary can cause the CD-ROM not to work.
+If no jumper settings are on the back, remove the drive and get the jumper settings from the sticker on top of the disc drive.